at-cg/PanAligner/README.md

 ## <a name="intro"></a>Introduction

-Minicycle is a sequence-to-graph aligner.
+PanAligner is a sequence-to-graph aligner.
 It uses a co-linear chaining algorithm to achieve optimal alignment and imposes penalties for gap costs. \
-Minicycle can scale to human pangenome graphs for read alignment and offers practical usage of time and memory resources.
+PanAligner can scale to human pangenome graphs for read alignment and offers practical usage of time and memory resources.

 ## <a name="uguide"></a>Users' Guide